Jimako-e107-plugins/e107-race-timing-suite/docs/plugins/racers.md

 - **One track, one category per competitor.** Someone running two tracks is two competitor records with two bibs.
+- **The Categories screen is restricted to the main administrator.** A user with plugin-admin rights cannot reach it.
+This is deliberate, not an oversight.
 - **Several admin labels are hardcoded in Slovak** (the Categories screen, three Settings fields, the "Nastúpil" column) and do not follow the site language.
-- **The help text on the "First name" field is wrong** — it says "Which track they will run on", which belongs to the Track field.
-- **The Categories menu item is restricted to the main administrator**, not to plugin admins (permission `0` instead of `P`).
-A user with plugin-admin rights cannot reach it.
-- **`plugin.xml` declares a site link to `racers/index.php`, which does not exist** — the file is `racers.php`.
-That link is dead.